prjctgeek/foodie/README.md

 # foodie

-A blog to keep track of some of my recipes meant for family with food texture issues.
+A blog to keep track of some of my recipes.

 ---